• About

 Jump to Recipe Print Recipe

-Blanched asparagus with homemade garlic aioli is a delicious side dish made with asparagus spears, fresh garlic, lemon juice, mayonnaise, olive oil, salt, and pepper.
+Blanched asparagus with homemade garlic aioli is a delicious side dish made with raw asparagus spears, fresh garlic, lemon juice, mayonnaise, olive oil, salt, and pepper.

 blanched asparagus and garlic aioli